klm127/outerdocs/README.md

 Outerdocs is a plugin for jsdocs which simplifies the linking of external documentation by using external namespace configurations defined in the jsdoc configuration object.
 It was inspired by [Intersphinx](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) for Python.

-You can see an example of outerdocs being used in this repository.
+The `outerdocs.js` file in this repository is all that is needed to add outerdocs to your project.
+The rest of the repository is just an example of how outerdocs is used.

 Outerdocs tag usage looks like this:
 ```